Hello, my name is Lisa Casperson, a transplant from upper Minnesota to Asheville, North Carolina.

 I’ve been lots of things: an English teacher, a free-lance writer and even a cosmetologist.
 I taught to help kids, but was totally bored with the monotony of teaching.
-I wrote to build up the down-trodden and sought to bring my own human condition to light in order for others to recognize themselves and not feel so alone.
-I played in people’s hair because I loved the tactile sense of it, wanted to create flattering styles that worked for them and I loved talking to them about anything but recipes and the weather.
-I hoped my touch would be one vehicle of Universal Love.
+I wrote to share my own and others' life stories which hopefully would resonate with my readers.
+I played in people’s hair because I loved the tactile sense of it, wanted to help them feel good about themselves. but mostly, I loved hearing their life stories.
+I wanted my touch to be one vehicle of Universal Love.

-These days, however, I'm spending my time working as an artist.
+These days I'm spending my time working as an artist.

 There has always been a creative need within me, but I didn’t always recognize it in myself.
-When my best friend once asked me what I thought was my passion, I responded, “Helping people heal.”
+When a good friend once asked me what I thought was my passion, I responded, “Helping people heal.”
 She remained quiet, and then said, “I think you need to be creative.”

-I never wanted to fit into the norm completely.
-Not totally outside the norm either – just a little past that into the nearly outrageous point of cool-dom.
+I never fit into the norm completely.
+Not totally outside the norm either – just a little past that into the nearly outrageous point of cool-dom (or so I thought).